marcass/tank_lora/README.md

 ```
 docker run -t -i --rm --privileged -v /dev:/dev tanks/monitor:1.1 [/bin/bash]
-following will start at boot and restart if failed:
+following will start at boot and restart if failed (don't need to create container and start it if using this method):
 docker run -t --restart=unless-stopped --privileged -v /dev:/dev tanks/monitor:1.1
 ```